keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 - Prepare your data before training a model (by turning it into either NumPy arrays or `tf.data.Dataset` objects).
-- Do data preprocessing, for instance feature normalization or vocabulary indexing.
+- Do data preprocessing, for instance, feature normalization or vocabulary indexing.
 - Build a model that turns your data into useful predictions, using the Keras Functional API.
 - Train your model with the built-in Keras `fit()` method, while being mindful of checkpointing, metrics monitoring, and fault tolerance.
-- Evaluate your model on a test data and how to use it for inference on new data.
+- Evaluate your model on test data and how to use it for inference on new data.
-- Customize what `fit()` does, for instance to build a GAN.
+- Customize what `fit()` does, for instance, to build a GAN.
 - Speed up training by leveraging multiple GPUs.
 - Refine your model through hyperparameter tuning.